How you can help in Brighton & Hove

 - FareShare Sussex based in Moulsecoomb are calling on healthy and willing citizens to give up a few hours a week to help in their warehouse or go out making deliveries.
 They are also asking for donations to support their work.

-- The Bevy are running Bevy Bites, a Meals on wheels type initiative to deliver food to isolated people.
+- The Bevy are running a Meals on wheels initiative to deliver food to isolated people.
 Some days they need volunteer drivers to deliver hot meals around Moulsecoomb & Bevendean at lunchtimes.
-Please call the Bevy if you can on 01273 281 009.
+Please call the Bevy if you can help on 01273 281 009.
 They are also asking for donations to support the service here.

 Organisations needing volunteers